MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-configure-auto-train.md

 If the rank, instead of the exact value, is of interest, `spearman_correlation` can be a better choice.
 It measures the rank correlation between real values and predictions.

-AutoML doesn't currently support any primary metrics that measure *relative* difference between predictions and observations.
+Automated ML doesn't currently support any primary metrics that measure *relative* difference between predictions and observations.
 The metrics `r2_score`, `normalized_mean_absolute_error`, and `normalized_root_mean_squared_error` are all measures of absolute difference.
 For example, if a prediction differs from an observation by 10 units, these metrics compute the same value if the observation is 20 units or 20,000 units.
 In contrast, a percentage difference, which is a relative measure, gives errors of 50% and 0.05%, respectively.
-To optimize for relative difference, you can run AutoML with a supported primary metric and then select the model with the best `mean_absolute_percentage_error` or `root_mean_squared_log_error`.
+To optimize for relative difference, you can run Automated ML with a supported primary metric and then select the model with the best `mean_absolute_percentage_error` or `root_mean_squared_log_error`.
 These metrics are undefined when any observation values are zero, so they might not always be good choices.

 | Metric | Example use cases |
 |:------ |:------- |